joinpursuit/git_github_assignment/README.md

 10. *Partner A && Partner B*: Both of you create their own branch.
 Add a new folder with a file.
 Add, commit and push your work to the remote repository.

-11. *Partner A && Partner B*: Pull the changes to your local machine.
-Each of you should have access to your partner's new folder and file.
+---

 Branch naming conventions:
 - Choose short and descriptive names
 - Use lowercase in branch names
 - Use hyphens to separate words

+---

+11. *Partner A && Partner B*: Pull the changes to your local machine.
+Each of you should have access to your partner's new folder and file.

 ## Bonus

-Go back to [Learn Git Branching](https://learngitbranching.js.org/) and work the other exercices.
+Go back to [Learn Git Branching](https://learngitbranching.js.org/) and work on the other exercices.